Research and Report Consultancy

 Despite the growing acceptance and institutionalization of qualitative research in academia, many studies still fall into a critical trap — they lack a solid theoretical foundation.
 While qualitative methods are celebrated for exploring complexity, meaning, and lived experience, they are increasingly being used in ways that are conceptually shallow, methodologically misaligned, and analytically weak.
 This … Read more

-Why Most Research Gaps Are Superficial — How to Do Better
+Why Most Research Gaps Are Superficial — And What Researchers Need to Do Better